 On October 11, 2021 there was a joint work session with City Council and City Commission Members to kick-off the review, discussion, and comment on the draft City of Kenai Land Management Plan.
-In addition to additional meeting(s) with the Planning and Zoning Commission, staff have scheduled presentations with the Airport Commission, Parks and Recreation Commission, Beautification Committee, and Harbor Commission to solicit discussion and comments on the draft Land Management Plan.
+Additional meetings have been scheduled with the Planning and Zoning Commission, the Airport Commission, the Parks and Recreation Commission, the Beautification Committee, and the Harbor Commission to solicit discussion and comments on the draft Land Management Plan.